Daniel Horowitz: Notable cases

 On January 13, 2022 Horowitz sued John Muir Health, a hospital that the New York Times cited as having the highest reimbursement rates in the country.
 He sued on behalf of Dr. Alicia Kalamas who alleged that the hospital pursued profit over the safety of patients.
 The lawsuit cited numerous instances of patient deaths due to the hospital's misconduct.
 It also asserted that the hospital profited from its lower standard of care as the hospital billed when patients were readmitted even when the hospital was at fault. in one part of the lawsuit it was alleged that the hospital billed millions for patients who were readmitted because the hospital had failed to prescribe a stool softener for patients who were discharged with a prescription of opiates.
 Most seriously the lawsuit cited the death of a child during surgery after Dr. Kalamas had warned John Muir Health that it was not qualified to do this particular type of surgery.

 On April 6, 2022 Horowitz sued John Muir Health on behalf of Tom and Truc-Co Jong whose 2 year old daughter Ailee died when she was having complex liver surgery at the hospital.
 The lawsuit says that John Muir Health had been warned by doctors in its own system that the facility was not qualified to handle this type of surgery and that the child was in serious danger.
 The warnings were rejected and the surgery proceeded.
 Ailee died in surgery.
 The lawsuit alleges that profit drove the decision to proceed with the surgery.
 The story was extensively covered in the San Francisco Chronicle.
 On April 15, 2022 the Medical Board for the State of California announced that they were launching an investigation of the death of Ailee Jong.
+On May 12, 2023 the California Department of Public Health found serious violations and barred John Muir Health from treating seriously ill children until they made necessary changes.

+In 2024 Daniel Horowitz represented members of the Alameda County District attorney's office who were seeking to recall Pamela Price who some considered to be extreme in her political beliefs.
+He accused Pamela Price of voter intimidation for threatening arrest to members of the district attorney's office who supported the recall.[ Pamela Price was recalled in an election held in November of 2024.